-At a recent preview I was much taken with a special collection of Dutch coats which our Co-operative buyers have brought across for those of us who have
+At a recent preview I was much taken with a special collection of Dutch coats which our Co-operative buyers have brought across for those of us who have a little more to spend on a winter coat.

 They have all the reputed continental elegance-I loved their very full backs, their low pockets and large buttons, which really smacked of haut couture for Everywoman.